What are the components of a compensation system?

 What’s the difference between a defined benefit plan and a defined contribution plan?

-You typically don’t fork over any of your paycheck to participate in a defined benefit plan.
+You typically don’t fork over any of your paychecks to participate in a defined benefit plan.
 Your employer does.
 But you do have to put your own money into a defined contribution plan like a 401(k) or a 403(b).
 Obviously, a defined benefit plan is a much better deal for you.

 Because defined benefit plans are more costly for employers than defined contribution plans, most of them have – you guessed it – scaled back dramatically or eliminated these plans altogether in recent years.
 If you still have a defined benefit plan at your company, consider yourself lucky.